top of page

 ...

-Your technique went beyond the typical pianistic virtuosity, displaying incredible tonal control, right down to the softest sounds."
+Her technique went beyond the typical pianistic virtuosity, displaying incredible tonal control, right down to the softest sounds."

 Karin Edwards